7. Saving Plotly Figures#

 'images/fig_recipe07.html'

 Note that this opens the open the saved file in a web browser after saving.
-To avoid this behaviour, simply set the argument auto_open
+To avoid this behaviour, simply set the argument auto_open as False.

 plotly.offline.plot(fig, filename='images/fig_recipe07.html', auto_open=False)